LOCKhart07/sherlock-ai-assignment/Notes.md

     - A date selector was implemented on the weather page but removed due to slow API response times when a date is specified.
     - Public APIs should be proxied through the backend, potentially with Redis caching.
     - Additional testing and improved error handling are required.
+    - There are occasional issues with the Google token exchange, particularly related to time synchronization.
+This occurs infrequently.